 I had mine with a bowl of pasta.
 I used a normal teaspoon with it.
 I still found it needed a touch of salt to amp up the flavor.

-The second bowl of pasta (the next evening), I got a bit braver and had a heaping teaspoon with my pasta.
+For the second bowl of pasta (the next evening), I got a bit braver and had a heaping teaspoon with my pasta.
 The heat was more noticeable as was the crunch.
-While the heat was more present it didn’t rise to anything above a mild-medium.
+While the heat was more present it didn't rise to anything above a mild-medium.

 So what can I put this on?

 This is a pretty flexible spice mix.
 Chicken, pork, beef, tofu, pasta, vegetables, pasta, bread all come to mind.
-This could be used as part of a marinade, mixed in with a more bland sauce, mixed with butter to make a rich and tasty compound butter, are just the start of ideas.
+This could be used as part of a marinade, mixed in with a more bland sauce, mixed with butter to make rich and tasty compound butter, which are just the start of ideas.

 But overall, this is a pretty flexible seasoning blend.